We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fire ants, children, and pets

 Children and pets are more at risk from fire ant stings since they are unaware of the dangers of fire ant mounds.
-Pets may also bring fire ants inside on their fur after a fire ant attack, making owners at risk from attacks.
+Pets may also bring fire ants inside on their fur after a fire ant attack, which can place owners at risk from attacks.

-Parents should talk to children about the dangers of fire ants and show them what fire ant mounds look like.
+Parents and caregivers should talk with children about the dangers of fire ants and show them what fire ant mounds look like.
 They should teach children to brush off fire ants as soon as they find them crawling on their skin.

 Ants should be removed by hand.
 Spraying the ants with water may cause them to latch on with their jaws.
 This can be frightening to a pet experiencing an attack.